-I recently met Jeff Groenke, a V.P. of sales based in Springfield, Missouri.
-Jeff has also worked as an Outsourced VP of Sales through the consulting firm, Sales Xceleration.
+I met Jeff Groenke, a V.P. of sales based in Springfield, Missouri.
+Jeff has also worked as an Outsourced VP of Sales through his former consulting firm, Sales Xceleration.
 I just had to find out Jeff’s opinions about sales rep leaderboards.
 He did not disappoint.

 G3CFO: Okay Jeff, you are on the spot.
 Do we show the leaderboard or not?

 Jeff Groenke: Both approaches can be used but I prefer to have a leaderboard posted on the intranet/internal website that shares the sales representatives results with the entire company.

 G3CFO: And I’m assuming you pull the under-performers aside to address their issues, correct?